chimera-linux/cports/Packaging.md

 it must satisfy the general style requirements and must be buildable, it will receive a review from a maintainer and will be merged at their convenience.

-For inclusion into `contrib`, the software must additionally be provided under a redistributable license and must be open source; when possible, it must be packaged from source code (there may be exceptions, but they are rare, such as bootstrap toolchains for languages that cannot be bootstrapped purely from source code).
+For inclusion in `main`, it must be redistributable and must be open source, when possible, it must be packaged from source code (except for e.g. bootstrap toolchains), must be well maintained, and backed by an existing committer.

-Software in `main` must not be vetoed by any core reviewer.
-In general, unless there is a good reason for inclusion into `main`, things shall remain in `contrib`.

-Templates seeking introduction into `contrib` or better should in general be packaged from stable versions.
-That means using proper release tarballs rather than arbitrary `git` or similar revisions.
-Exceptions to this may be made for `contrib` (such as when the software is high profile and the latest stable release is very old and provides worse user experience) but not for `main`.
-For `user`, there is no restriction.

-Templates to be included in `contrib` or better should generally do their best to eliminate vendoring of dependencies, except in cases where this is not realistically possible (e.g. most rust/go software and so on).
+In general, it should not be a VCS version, i.e. it should refer to some kind of stable tag, with some very rare exceptions.
+Vendoring of dependencies should be avoided if viable.
+Drive-by contributions will not be accepted in `main` directly in most cases.
+It must not be vetoed by anybody from core team.

 <a id="correct_style"></a>
 ### Correct Style